{{ result.summaryTitle }}

 dnsmasq

-A lightweight DNS, DHCP, router-advertisement, and TFTP service commonly used on small networks and lab hosts.
+A lightweight DNS, DHCP, router-advertisement, TFTP, and network-boot service commonly used on small networks and lab systems.

 DHCP scope